Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day1/5) assignments/Assignment.md

     3. Record the positive percentage from the detection summary or measurement table.
 *   **Deliverable:** Document the key parameters you used (pixel size, intensity channel, threshold) and the final positive fraction.
 And add screenshots.

+## Bonus Assignment – Your Own Experiment

+* **Image:** Pick any image from the main `resources/` folder.
+* **Objective:** Design a mini-analysis that combines at least two tools from Day 1 (manual annotations, thresholding, positive cell detection, pixel classifiers, measurement table, etc.).
+Decide what biological question you want to answer (area fraction, number of positives, intensity comparison) and choose the workflow that best supports it.
+    1. Briefly describe why you selected the image and what you plan to measure.
+    2. Run the necessary steps (e.g., draw annotations, create a thresholder, detect cells + single measurement classifier, export measurements).
+    3. Summarize the result in a short paragraph plus a screenshot or chart.
+* **Deliverable:** Turn in a one-slide summary or short paragraph detailing the question, the tools you used, key parameter values, and the final measurement.
+Include at least one screenshot referencing the tools in action.

 > **Tip:** Treat this session as self-guided assignement.
 You can refer back to the earlier Day 1 lessons (basic annotations, thresholding, threshold classification, positive cell detection) if you need a walkthrough of any step.